 Some of the factors involved in its growth include support from the government and impact sourcing.

-The country also experienced several challenges in the pandemic, affecting its Tholons ranking from 16th in 2020 to 20th in 2021.
-However, they noted a quick recovery from this setback, picking up faster than India in terms of flexible work arrangements.
+The country also experienced several challenges during the pandemic, affecting its Tholons ranking from 16th in 2020 to 20th in 2021.
+However, they noted a quick recovery from this setback, picking up faster than India regarding flexible work arrangements.

-McKinsey recorded that the industry even employed more than 270,000 people in September 2020, 65,000 of which serve international clients.
+McKinsey recorded that the industry employed more than 270,000 people in September 2020, 65,000 of whom serve international clients.
 From this recovery, experts predict a rapid rise in its outsourcing market in the future.

 South Africa’s outsourcing climate